Click here to view as a .PDF

 Section 2.
 Use of Club Facilities by Members and Guest

-With permission of the House Committee, any member may use the clubhouse and/or grounds for a private function, which may include the family and other invited guest of such member, but not the general public.
-This By-law is adopted in accordance with Section 30-23 of the General Statutes of the State of Connecticut, Revisions of 1958.
+With permission of the House Committee, any individual with a signed contract may use the clubhouse and/or grounds for a private function, which may include the family and other invited guests.
+This by-law is adopted in accordance with Section 30-23 of the General Statutes of the State of Connecticut, Revisions of 1958.
+(Amended 2021).